hands-on-tech/hands-on-tech.github.io/_drafts/cassandra-jpa-example.markdown

 ```
 ***Pseudocode:** Algorithm defined to perform JPA libraries tests.*

-While executing the operations in the Java application, CPU and RAM resources usage should be collected of both client and server applications.
+While executing the operations in the Java application, CPU and RAM resources usage will be collected on both client and server applications.
 By doing this we are able to evaluate if there is any significant impact of each JPA library on the Java application and Cassandra server resources usage.

 # Implementation

-To implement

-The Java application implementation was performed minimizing code replication as much as possible.
+The Java application implementation was performed to minimize code replication as much as possible.
+However, different `User` classes are required to provide the Java annotations required by each one.
+Thus, the following Figure illustrates how the `User` interface is used to make sure different `User` classes implement the required methods.

 ![Architecture](/assets/cassandra-jpa-example/code_user.svg){: .image-center}
-***Figure:** Illustration of the "User" implementation.*
+***Figure:** Illustration of the `User` implementation.*

+To minimize complexity and to make sure that the different tests have the same core behavior, the `Run` abstract class implements methods to run write, read, update and delete tests using the configured number of operations, repetitions and cycles.
+That way, specific run classes only have to implement core methods to perform atomic operations using each JPA library.
+The following Figure illustrates such implementation details.

 ![Architecture](/assets/cassandra-jpa-example/code_run.svg){: .image-center}
-***Figure:** Illustration of the "Run" implementation.*
+***Figure:** Illustration of the `Run` implementation.*

+Finally, the main application just needs to take advantage of the `run()` methods to execute all the designed tests, as presented in the following Figure.

 ![Architecture](/assets/cassandra-jpa-example/code_main.svg){: .image-center}
-***Figure:** Illustration of the "Main" implementation.*
+***Figure:** Illustration of the `Main` implementation.*

 ## Cassandra Server